Some exact Green function solutions for non-linear classical field theories: Introduction

 \section{Introduction}

-The availability of exact solutions to field theories, both classical and quantum, is important to improve our understanding of these field theories.
-Even if the value of this knowledge of exact solutions is limited to a pedagogical one, it is relevant to introduce the specific subject of exact solutions to scholars.
-It is a matter of fact that we have very few non-trivial exact solutions for realistic field theories.
-Therefore, insights into these field theories are limited to the use of perturbation theory.
-The harnessing of the functional renormalization group can help to mitigate such a limitation significantly~\cite{Polchinski:1983gv,Wetterich:1992yh,Wipf:2021mns}.
+The availability of exact solutions to field theories, both classical and quantum, is important to a general understanding of these theories.
+Such solutions are very rare and in most of the cases are for unphysical situations.
+The harnessing of the functional renormalization group can help to mitigate such a limitation significantly~\cite{Polchinski:1983gv,Wetterich:1992yh, Wipf:2021mns}.
 Still, explicit solutions are not provided in this way.

-By an ``exact solution'' we mean that all the key elements of a theory are explicitly known to completely determine anything else in principle, the only possible limitation being the difficulties in performing the corresponding calculations.
-For a statistical field theory, this means that in principle we are able to evaluate all the averages in closed form, even though there could be no need to go to very high orders.
-For instance, if the Gaussian distribution is a solution of our problem, we can limit our analysis to the mean and the covariance even if all higher order cumulants could be in principle evaluated.
-We will see an example toward the end of the article.
+Recently, an exact solution to some quantum field theory was proposed~\cite{Frasca:2015wva,Frasca:2015yva}.
+This means that all the correlation functions of the theory could in principle be evaluated exactly.
+Besides this, explicit solutions were provided for the one-point (1P) and two-point (2P) correlation functions by using the properties of the Jacobian elliptic functions~\cite{Bateman:1953gv}.
+The appearance of such transcendental functions arises by the very nature of the partial differential equations (PDEs) that characterize their equations of motion, mirrored into their quantum counterpart.
+These kind of exact solutions are obtained assuming a specific property of the higher-order correlation functions that are taken to be zero when evaluated to identical arguments.
+This yields all of them fully given by the 1P- and 2P-correlation functions, typically in a Gaussian type.

-In addition to providing closed form solutions to classical theory, this study arose in view of a correct understanding of a set of recently proposed exact solutions to quantum field theories by one of the authors~\cite{Frasca:2015wva,Frasca:2015yva}, obtained for nonlinear PDEs~\cite{Frasca:2009bc}.
+The idea can be traced back to recently proposed exact solutions obtained for nonlinear PDEs~\cite{Frasca:2009bc}.
 We show that this set of solutions is very well mapped to the solutions of the corresponding classical counterparts in a functional Taylor expansion in the source.
 In Ref.~\cite{Frasca:2013tma} we have shown that this series can correspond to a strong coupling expansion in the inverse of the coupling.
-This can grant the existence of exact Gaussian solutions to the full set of Dyson--Schwinger equations for a given field theory.
-For clarity, our analysis is limited to the simplest renormalizable theories.